modcoretech/modcore-extension-manager/_locales/README.md

 ### Why are there language files included already?

-The language files (currently available for English, German, Spanish, Italian, Russian, and French) are included specifically to localize the **extension description**.
+The language files (currently available for English, German, Spanish, Italian, Russian, French and Japanese) are included specifically to localize the **extension description**.
 This description helps users from different regions understand the purpose and features of the extension in their native language.
 Since this text is stable and rarely changes, maintaining translations is practical and ensures broader accessibility for users worldwide.

 Additionally, this setup allows third-party developers or modders to build upon the extension and add their own translations if they choose to do so.